luminovang/documentation/commands/novakit.md

 #### Controllers

 To create a new controller class for your application use the below example command.
-The class will be saved in `/app/Controllers/`
+The class will be saved in `/app/Controllers/Http/` or `/app/Modules/<module>/Controllers/Http/` for HMVC application.

 ```bash
 php novakit create:controller 'PayStackController'  --type 'view'